Luvvydev/Nova-Filename-Lister/README.md

 A tiny cross-platform GUI to list filenames from a folder, sort them, preview the result, and write to a text file.
 Built with Tkinter.
 Designed for a clean Nova Dark look with pastel pink and dark purple accents.

 **Motivation**
-* I made this to help sort a Minecraft mod list.
+* I made this due to a request to help sort a Minecraft mod list.
 You can use it for any folder that needs a quick, tidy list.

 ---